brotzeit/rustic/README.md

 clippy isn't installed.
 If you have problems try it with `rustup component add --toolchain nightly clippy`.

+Use `rustic-cargo-clippy` to view the results in a derived compilation mode.

 # Org-babel

+The executed blocks run asynchronously and a running babel process is indicated by a spinner in the mode line.
+It can be turned off with `rustic-display-spinner`.

+If you prefer to see the output in a seperate buffer you can set `rustic-babel-display-compilation-buffer` to `t`.

+It's also possible to use crates in rust babel blocks:

 ```
 #+BEGIN_SRC rustic :crates '(("regex" .
 "0.2") ("darling" .
 "0.1"))